 School: Gwinnett Technical College, Associates of Applied Technology in Veterinary Technology

 Jessica graduated from Gwinnett Technical College with her Associates in Veterinary Technology in 2003.
 In 2011, she earned her Bachelors in Veterinary Technology (cum laude) with a focus in hospital management from Florida's St. Petersburg College.
 Jessica has been a part of the VCA family since 2005 with most of that time being spent at an emergency and critical care facility.
-In addition to being the hospital's manager, she is also one of VCA's Regional Technician and Development Supervisors.
-Jessica took a leave in 2006 to work at Auburn University in Auburn, AL as an ICU Supervisor in the Small Animal Teaching Hospital.
-She has served as adjunct faculty at a local technical college for their Veterinary Technology Program and has been a speaker at various veterinary conferences and continuing education programs and continues to enjoy these engagements.
-Jessica currently serves on the executive board of the Georgia Veterinary Technician & Assistant Association (GVTAA) as their Vice President; she is the immediate past President as well as a previous Fall Continuing Education Conference Coordinator and previous Editor.
+In addition to being the hospital's manager, she is also one of VCA's Regional Technician and Assistant Development Supervisors.
+Besides VCA, Jessica has worked at Auburn University in Auburn, AL as an ICU Supervisor in the Small Animal Teaching Hospital and as adjunct faculty at a local technical college for their Veterinary Technology Program.
+She has been a speaker at various veterinary conferences and continuing education programs and continues to enjoy these engagements.
+Jessica currently serves on the executive board of the Georgia Veterinary Technician & Assistants Association (GVTAA) as their Vice President; she is the immediate past President as well as a previous Fall Continuing Education Conference Coordinator and previous Editor.
 Jessica is an active member of the National Association of Veterinary Technicians in America (NAVTA) and currently serves on their social media committee and manages their Facebook page.
-Jessica is one of five veterinary technicians serving on the American Animal Hospital Association's (AAHA) Veterinary Technicians Board Input Group.
-She is also involved with the National Association of Veterinary Technicians in America (NAVTA), Veterinary Emergency & Critical Care Society (VECCS), and Veterinary Hospital Managers Association (VHMA).
+Jessica is one of five veterinary technicians serving on the American Animal Hospital Association's (AAHA) Veterinary Technicians Board Input Group and is also a member of the Veterinary Hospital Managers' Association (VHMA).
 Jessica's special interests include emergency and critical care, practice management, and public speaking and instruction.

 Why did I choose to get into the veterinary profession?
 Why do I choose to get up every morning and come to work?
 My answer to these questions is effortless: How could I not?